Fundamental Limits of Large Momentum Transfer in Optical Lattices

 with time-periodicity \(H(t+T_F)=H(t)\).
-A solution to the time-dependent Schrödinger equation can be obtained by diagonalizing the Floquet operator $U(T_F)$, that is, the time-evolution operator over one period \cite{Holthaus_2016}.
-Here, the Floquet operator has a discrete spatial symmetry under translations by $d$ \cite{supplementary_material_2}.
+A solution to the time-dependent Schrödinger equation can be obtained by diagonalizing the Floquet operator $U(T_F)$, that is, the time-evolution operator over one period~\cite{Holthaus_2016}.
+Here, the Floquet operator has a discrete spatial symmetry under translations by $d$; see section I of Supplemental Material~\cite{supp_mat}.
 This implies that $U(T_F)$ and the discrete spatial translation operator $\hat{T}$ share a common eigenbasis, the Floquet states, defined by

 with quasi-momentum $-k_L\leq\kappa\leq k_L$ and a band index $\alpha$.
-The quasi-energies in general depend on the quasi-momentum $\kappa$ and are complex numbers of the form $\mathcal{E}_{\alpha, \ell}(\kappa) = E_\alpha(\kappa) + 2\pi\ell \hbar / T_F -i\Gamma_\alpha(\kappa)/2 $ \cite{Complex_energy}.
-The imaginary part of the energies represents the linewidth of the Floquet state, determining the tunneling losses to the continuum \cite{Bloch_paper,Bloch_Wannier,Complex_energy} in the tilted potential of Eq.~\eqref{eq:Hlatframe}.
-These losses exist due to the finite size of the system, as in theory the Floquet states are infinitely spread out, which is not possible in a realistic environment.
+The quasi-energies in general depend on the quasi-momentum $\kappa$ and are complex numbers of the form $\mathcal{E}_{\alpha, \ell}(\kappa) = E_\alpha(\kappa) + 2\pi\ell \hbar / T_F -i\Gamma_\alpha(\kappa)/2 $~\cite{Complex_energy}.
+The imaginary part of the energies represents the linewidth of the Floquet state, determining the tunneling losses to the continuum~\cite{Bloch_paper,Bloch_Wannier,Complex_energy} in the tilted potential of Eq.~\eqref{eq:Hlatframe}.
+These losses result from the finite spatial extent of the system, in contrast to ideal Floquet states, which are infinitely extended and thus not physically realizable.
 Due to the periodicity of the complex exponential, each quasi-energy corresponds to a set of equivalent representatives given by $\ell \in \mathbb{Z}$, where the quantum number $\ell$ can be associated with the lattice site.
-The dependence of the quasi-energies $\mathcal{E}_\alpha(\kappa)$ on the quasi-momentum is discussed in~\cite{supplementary_material_3}.
-In the following, we aim to analyze the efficiency of LMT-schemes in terms of their quasi-energies and, in particular, their intrinsic losses quantified by $\Gamma_\alpha(\kappa)$.
+See section II of Supplemental Material~\cite{supp_mat} for more details on the dependence of the quasi-energies $\mathcal{E}_\alpha(\kappa)$ on the quasi-momentum.
+In the following, we analyze the efficiency of LMT schemes in terms of their quasi-energies and, in particular, their intrinsic losses quantified by $\Gamma_\alpha(\kappa)$.